 How it works

-It couldn't be simpler to set up a newsletter with tools like MailChimp.
+It couldn't be simpler to set up a newsletter with tools like MailChimp or Hubspot.
 To find those interested in your company newsletter, you could ask for email addresses at the checkout, pop a newsletter sign up box on your website, or ask customers who follow you on social media to sign up.
 Cultivating an email list and utilizing it to share valuable information with your customers could make a huge difference in whether customers decide to return to your business or not.

 Let's say a customer makes a purchase in your online store.
 They sign up for an account with their email address, and check the little button at the bottom that says they're in favor of receiving updates via your newsletter.
 This means they are prepped to be a loyal customer (after all, who in the world checks that box?), and you should take advantage.
 A few days later, you reward them with an email that gives them 20% off their next purchase at your store.
 It's a setup for a win-win — they get money off, you gain a loyal customer.
 A pretty great strategy, right?